dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-identity/qrcodes-for-authenticator-apps.md

 Replace the `Login` component.
 The following version of the `Login` component:

 * Accepts a user's email address (user ID) and password for an initial login attempt.
-* If login is successful (2FA is diabled), the component notifies the user that they're authenticated.
+* If login is successful (2FA is disabled), the component notifies the user that they're authenticated.
 * If the login attempt results in a response indicating that 2FA is required, a 2FA input element appears to receive either a 2FA TOTP code from an authenticator app or a recovery code.
 Depending on which code the user enters, login is attempted again by calling either `LoginTwoFactorCodeAsync` for a TOTP code or `LoginTwoFactorRecoveryCodeAsync` for a recovery code.

 `Components/Identity/Login.razor`: